zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    is used primarily for :doc:`recurring payments </payments/recurring>`, but can also be used on regular payments to enable :doc:`single-click payments </payments/hosted-checkout>`.

-   Tthis field needs to be provided for payments with the ``recurring`` sequence type.
+   This field needs to be provided for payments with the ``recurring`` sequence type.

 .. parameter:: mandateId
    :type: string